-We'll transfer the payment to your NRWT account, and you'll have to make an extra payment to cover the shortfall.
+We'll transfer the payment to your NRWT account.
+You'll have to make an extra payment to cover the shortfall.
 You may also be liable for a late payment penalty and possibly a shortfall penalty.

 Late filing or payment

-Where AIL is not paid on the due date, interest and late payment penalties will apply.
+Where AIL is not paid by or before the due date, interest and late payment penalties will apply.

 These are the same as the interest and late payment penalties that apply to late payment of income tax.

-Where a return is filed late the zero rate for interest on certain bonds is not available.
+Where a return is filed late the zero rate for interest on certain bonds isn't available.
 The full 2% levy rate is payable by the due date for that period.

-If you know you will not be able to file the return in time please contact us to discuss.
+If you know you will not be able to file the return in time contact us to talk about it.

 Completing your end-of-year tax return

-The overseas interest you have paid is tax deductible if it was incurred in earning assessable income or in running a business.
-If so you can claim a deduction in your New Zealand income tax return for the 2% AIL you have paid.
+In these cases you can claim a deduction in your New Zealand income tax return for the 2% AIL paid.